European Social Survey in a nutshell

 Topics

-The questionnaire is divided into a main part with core questions that remain unchanged in every round and a second part that focuses on specific topics that are periodically repeated.
+The questionnaire is divided into two sections: a main part with core questions that remain consistent across all rounds, and a second part that focuses on specific topics, which are periodically repeated.

-The goal of the core modules is to study the evolution of a large spectrum of social indicators.
-These include the use of media, the degree of trust in the social environment, political participation and the perception of institutions, subjective wellbeing, feelings about discrimination, attitudes toward exclusion, as well as national, ethnic, and religious identity.
-The core modules also collect information on the respondents’ socio-demographic profile.
-The repetitive nature of these questions allow to analyse changes over time.
+The core modules are designed to track the evolution of a wide range of social indicators.
+These include media usage, levels of trust within society, political participation, perceptions of institutions, subjective well-being, experiences of discrimination, attitudes toward social exclusion, and national, ethnic, and religious identity.
+Additionally, the core modules gather socio-demographic information about respondents.
+The consistent nature of these questions allows for the observation of changes over time.

 supplementary section is dedicated to the Schwartz’ human values scale and a series of experimental tests.